 Your application will be assessed by two academics.
 All applicants who fulfil the entry requirements are interviewed.
 Telephone interviews are possible for international students by prior arrangement.
 We aim to process all applications within six weeks.
 However, during the months prior to the closing date, and over holiday periods, applications may take longer to process due to the volume received at this time.

-The deadline for applications is 30 September 2016 for 2017 entry.
+The deadline for applications for January 2019 entry is 26th October 2018 for non-EU (Overseas) nationals and 3rd December 2018 for UK/EU nationals.
 Applications will be considered subject to the availability of places, thus we encourage you to submit your application as soon as possible.
 Please note that funding deadlines may be earlier.

 When you receive an offer for this course you will be required to pay a non-refundable deposit to secure your place.
 The deposit will be credited towards your total fee payment.